Before & After Photos

 Why Choose Us

 Experts at Cleveland Clinic Cosmetic & Plastic Surgery Center will discuss any questions or concerns you may have prior to surgery.
-If you’re considering breast augmentation, look for a board-certified plastic surgeon with specialized training and significant experience performing breast augmentation.
+If you’re considering breast augmentation, look for a board-certified plastic surgeon with specialized training and significant experience performing augmentation mammoplasty.
 Consider going to a plastic surgeon who is affiliated with a major medical center, such as Cleveland Clinic Cosmetic & Plastic Surgery Center.
 Ask your plastic surgeon about credentials, training and how many breast augmentation procedures he or she has performed.

 Is this procedure covered by health insurance?